dangeles/dangeles.github.io/README.md

-# Website for David Angeles Albores.
+# Personal website of David Angeles Albores.

 My scientific name is David Angeles-Albores, in case you want to search my scientific activities.